Offshore Sailing from Cornwall to Spain

 - Where: Cornwall/Spain

-Join Bessie Ellen for a seafaring adventure from the coast of Cornwall, across the English Channel, through the Bay of Biscay and down the coast of Spain.
+Join traditional wooden boat Pellew for a seafaring adventure from the coast of Cornwall, across the English Channel, through the Bay of Biscay and down the coast of Spain.

-This adventure sailing voyage is best suited for those wanting to experience authentic tall ship sailing on the open water with longer passages at sea.
+This offshore sailing voyage is best suited for those wanting to experience authentic traditional sailing on the open water with longer passages at sea.
 Once on the coast of Spain, there will be time to explore quaint Spanish harbour towns ashore and walk the beautiful coastal fjords.
 The perfect ocean mile builder for those wanting to experience life on the open water!

 - Skippered sailing